Marvel Studios / The Walt Disney Company

 We see several Wolverine Variants during Wade’s journey, with most of them portrayed by Hugh Jackman, including a comic book accurate short version, and Wade also meets a Wolverine Variant portrayed by Warner Brothers’ former Superman: Henry Cavill, and yes, Wade does take a moment to throw a little shade at DC!
 We also get a far-too-brief tease of a Wolverine vs Hulk fight, complete with Hulk’s face reflected in Wolverine’s claws; one of the most iconic comic book images in the history of Marvel!
 Ultimately, Wade lands on the Wolverine Variant that he thinks can serve his purpose and takes the Logan Variant back to the TVA.
 There, Agent Paradox scoffs at Wade’s efforts, labeling this particular Wolverine as the “worst” Wolverine Variant of all, hinting at the fact that he’d let his entire home Universe down and had been reduced to a drunken and embittered recluse.
 A confrontation soon brews, and both Deadpool and his Wolverine of choice are pruned and transported to the Void.

 There, Wade and Logan fight it out in violent and gory fashion and soon encounter A LOT of faces that will be familiar to Fox X-Men film fans!
-There’s Tyler Mane reprising his role as Sabretooth from 2000’s X-Men along with Toad, there’s Kelly Hu reprising her role as Deathstrike from X2: X-Men United, there’s Aaron Stanford reprising his role as Pyro from X2 and The Last Stand, Jason Flemyng reprising his role as Azazel from X-Men: First Class, and there’s the Juggernaut (presented in the spirit of the version of the character seen in X-Men: The Last Stand, but portrayed by Aron W. Reed), plus more!
+There’s Tyler Mane reprising his role as Sabretooth from 2000’s X-Men along with Toad, there’s Aaron Stanford reprising his role as Pyro from X2 and The Last Stand, there’s Azazel from X-Men: First Class, and there’s the Juggernaut (presented in the spirit of the version of the character seen in X-Men: The Last Stand), plus many more!
 These villains all work for a powerful woman named Cassandra Nova who has managed to tame Alioth while maintaining a working agreement with the TVA that allows her to essentially rule the Void.
 Cassandra is an immensely powerful psychic, and she is the biological sister of some Multiversal Variant of Charles Xavier.

 Wolverine swiftly decapitates Sabretooth and he and Deadpool encounter a heroic member of the Void’s Resistance against Cassandra, and it’s none other than Chris Evans!
 In an absolutely perfect sequence, Wade believes that he has found a Variant of Captain America but realizes how wrong that he is upon the words “Flame On!” by Evans.
 This is not Steve Rogers!
 It’s Johnny Storm / The Human Torch in a reprisal by Evans of his roles in 2005’s Fantastic Four and 2007’s Fantastic Four: Rise of the Silver Surfer!
 After Johnny is taken down by Pyro, an unimpressed Deadpool is taken into custody and taken to Cassandra along with Johnny Storm and Logan.